-Examples of our inclusion strategy include a focus on allyship program, access initiatives, mentoring programs, and a series of events and conversations focussed on equity and inclusion.
+Examples of our inclusion strategy include a focus on allyship programmes, access initiatives, mentoring programmes, and a series of events and conversations focussed on equity and inclusion.

 Our I&D Network Groups also play a huge part in fostering a sense of belonging and support for everyone at the firm.
 These groups include GLOW (LGBTQ+), Fusion (Asian Professionals), BPN (Black Professionals), Inspire (Gender Equality) and AccessAbility (persons with disabilities).

 Early careers colleagues actively help us to foster an inclusive culture.

 A good number of individuals from our early careers cohorts are actively involved in the different Network Groups, and some are even in co-chair roles.
 This provides an opportunity to establish relationships across the whole of the firm, to actively contribute to fostering an inclusive culture here at Dentons, and to develop a broader range of skills e.g. project management, delegation etc. Thanks to the hard work of many of our early careers colleagues activities such as Pride celebrations and the annual networking event for Black History Month have been huge successes.